Mini-Grant Program Suspended for 2019

-The ADAMH Board of Franklin County has mini-grant funds available for non-profit and faith-based organizations to help spread hope throughout Franklin County.
+The ADAMH Board of Franklin County awards mini-grant funds to non-profit and faith-based organizations to help spread hope throughout Franklin County.
 ADAMH seeks to support programs or events with a broad community impact that raise awareness of mental illness or addiction, promote health and wellness, promote prevention activities, or fight stigma.

 If you are wondering if your project or event would be supported by the ADAMH Mini-Grant program, here are some examples of programs that have been funded in the past:

 - Love Without Hurt: I Matter – A day of empowerment and inspiration for teenage girls, moms and mentors to raise awareness about dating violence.

 - Gamma Zeta Zeta Education Foundation: Breaking the Blues Stigma – A one-day program to address mental health stigma in the African American community.

 - Ohio State Collegiate Recovery: Scarlet, Gray and Sober – A family-friendly, substance-free tailgate event before home football games.